Faculty and Staff Resources

 - Offer to go with the student to DPS to file a report, to the Dean of Students Office, to the Title IX Coordinator or to the Counseling Center.

-- If you are a Responsible Employee you can not promise confidentiality.
-To determine if you are a Responsible Employee, click here or contact Frank Vinik, Title IX Coordinator, 170 Leahy Hall, 202-319-4177, firstname.lastname@example.org.
+- If you are a Mandatory Reporter you can not promise confidentiality.
+To determine if you are a Mandatory Reporter, please refer to the list of mandatory reporters or contact Frank Vinik, Title IX Coordinator, 170 Leahy Hall, 202-319-4177, firstname.lastname@example.org.

 - If a student desires confidentiality they can speak to the following individuals in legally protected roles: